Alexey-Pereverzev/training_app/README.md

 - Passwords and other sensitive data are **never** logged; only usernames, IDs, or non-confidential fields appear in logs.
 - 100% test coverage of services and utils.
 - For testing purposes 15 trainees and 4 trainers with hashed passwords added.
 Original passwords are their names in lower case, for example: username "Oksana.Mikhaylova", password: "oksana".
+- For calculating training hours separate training-hours-service used.
+It's getting requests using RestTemplate
+- After flyway migration Mongo db in 2nd microservice is overwritten with current training hours
+- Microservices discovery is implemented with Eureka

 ### Design Patterns Used
 The project incorporates several established design patterns: